-Staff will record any welfare concern that they have about a child on a Child Disclosure/Concern Record, with a body map (where injuries have been observed) to be passed to the DSL.
+Staff will record any welfare concern that they have about a child on a Child Report/Concern Record, with a body map (where injuries have been observed) on CPOMS and notify the DSL that an entry has been made.
+The Safeguarding Team will also receive notifications of these entries via email.
+A model Child Report/Concern Record is available from the KAHub and a good prompt to remind staff about what to include in their CPOMs entries.
 Records must be completed as soon as possible after the incident/event and must be signed and dated.
 It is good practice to also note the day of the week.
 Staff must be aware that their records might have to be used as evidence in court and must therefore be mindful of the need to distinguish fact from opinion.
 However, staff must not attempt to investigate a situation themselves.
-Blank Child Disclosure/Concern Records are kept on the safeguarding board in the school office and the staff room.
+Blank Child Report/Concern Records are kept on the Safeguarding Board in the School Office.